Frank Thelen

 Frank Thelen (born 10 October 1975) is a German businessman, investor and author based in Bonn.
-He is best known as a former investor in the TV series Die Höhle der Löwen, the German version of Shark Tank.
+He is best known as an investor in the TV series Die Höhle der Löwen, the German version of Shark Tank.

-Life
+Early life

 Frank Thelen first attended the Pädagogium Bad Godesberg and then the Carl-Schurz-Realschule in Bonn.

 Before turning to software engineering, Thelen's youth was primarily dominated by skateboarding and snowboarding.
 He still supports projects in this field today, such as "Skate-Aid" by Titus Dittman.
 Thelen later began studying computer science at the Bonn/Rhein-Sieg University of Applied Sciences, but dropped out to build his first company.
-Today, he is active as an investor, entrepreneur, and author.